Nita263/NETWORKWALKS-NITA-ILEM-B083E-WK2-PM1-PM5-FOOTPRINTING-WITH-KALI-LINUX-NETWORK-SCANNING-WITH-ZENMAP/README.md

 10. Perform security testing with authorization Reconnaissance and scanning should only be performed against systems and networks where appropriate authorization has been provided.

-7. Conclusion
+# 7. Conclusion
 During Week 2 of my Cybersecurity & Ethical Hacking internship, I completed practical activities covering footprinting, reconnaissance and network scanning.
 In the footprinting activity, I used six Kali Linux tools to collect information about the target domain.
 I learned how WHOIS can provide domain information, WhatWeb can identify web technologies, Nslookup can resolve domain names, Curl can inspect HTTP headers, Wafw00f can identify a WAF, and DNSRecon can provide additional DNS information.

 In the network scanning activity, I used Zenmap to identify my local network configuration and discover active hosts.
 I also collected IP address information and created a network topology.

 The exercises showed me that information gathering is an important part of cybersecurity.
 Even before attempting to exploit a system, a security professional can learn a significant amount about an environment by carefully analyzing publicly available information and network responses.

 I also learned that technical findings should be documented clearly.
 A good cybersecurity report should explain what was performed, what was discovered, what the observation means, what risk it may create, and what can be done to reduce that risk.

 Finally, I learned that reconnaissance and scanning must always be performed within an authorized scope.
 These activities were completed as part of the assigned educational cybersecurity lab.

-8. Evidences Collected
+# 8. Evidences Collected will be added as images and PDF.